 Cyrus Cousins, Chloe Wohlgemuth, and Matteo Riondato.
 Bavarian: Betweenness Centrality Approximation with Variance-Aware Rademacher Averages.
 ACM KDD’21.

-Hailin (Angelica) Kim’24 (Spring’23–), algorithms for statistically-sound knowledge discovery.
+Hailin (Angelica) Kim’24 (Spring’23–Spring’24), algorithms for statistically-sound knowledge discovery.
+Honors thesis on causal discovery

-Sarah Park’23 (Summer’22–), honors thesis on higher-power methods for statistically-significant patterns.
+Sarah Park’23 (Summer’22–Spring’23), honors thesis (cum laude) on higher-power methods for statistically-significant patterns.

-Stefan Walzer-Goldfeld’23 (Fall’20–), honors thesis on null models for rich data, null models for sequence datasets, scalable algorithms for cube sampling.
+Stefan Walzer-Goldfeld’23 (Fall’20–Spring’23), honors thesis (magna cum laude, 2023 Computer Science Prize) on null models for rich data, null models for sequence datasets, scalable algorithms for cube sampling.

 Dhyey Mavani’25 (Fall’22), efficient implementations of algorithms for significant pattern mining.